-|Popular in||December||High demand for flights, 26% potential price rise|
+|Popular in||December||High demand for flights, 2% potential price rise|

-|Cheapest in||November||Best time to find cheap flights, 5% potential price drop|
+|Cheapest in||May||Best time to find cheap flights, 6% potential price drop|

-|Cheapest price||£309||From London to Dalian|
+|Round-trip from||£2,458||From London to Dalian|

 Dalian is best visited in the spring season (March to May), when the city embraces new growth and cherries appear on the trees.
 Autumn (September to November) can also be a great time to visit Dalian, simply because the temperatures are much cooler and the humidity factor is much less apparent.
 This is also a good time to find deals on flights.
 During the summer season the school holidays mean that huge numbers of domestic tourists descend on Dalian, making hotel rooms more expensive and harder to find.
 Labour Day (1 May) and China’s national holiday (which lasts for one week around 1 Oct) see similar influxes into the city.